 Please check out more comprehensive lessons on “on-site visitor tracking” and “visitor tracking” located at the end of this article too.

 Differentiate hits from quality website traffic:

 This is basically the number of requests taken in by the server.

-If you think that a hit is equals to the number of visitors per page, then you are thinking wrong – hits reflect the number of FILES requested – this can be page, graphics, css, video, images – in fact the average “page” has 30-100 hits.
+If you think that a hit is equaled to the number of visitors per page, then you are thinking wrong – hits reflect the number of FILES requested – this can be a page, graphics, CSS, video, images – in fact, the average “page” has 30-100 hits.

-These hits are not really effective tools in analyzing website traffic.
+These hits are not really effective tools for analyzing website traffic.

 Your interpretation would be more accurate once you see the number of visitors that are coming in your website – this is expressed as “unique visitors”.